dmeehan1968/Playground/Messaging/GSL/notifications.md

 ## The Notifications Protocol

+NB: This files is 100% generated and will be recreated at the next build.
+Any modifications WILL BE LOST!

-A TAG consists of a multipart message of 6
+A TAG consists of a multipart message of 5
 frames:

 | Frame # | Field | Type |